SHITALILAPATE/Kiki-s-Delivery-Game-/README.md

 ## Credits
-- Special thanks to Studio Ghibli for the inspiration.
+- Special thanks to Studio Ghibli for the inspiration......